simphony/docs/docs/source/index.md

 # Welcome to the SimPhoNy docs!

-SimPhoNy is an ontology-based open-source Python-framework that promotes and enables interoperability between any 3rd-party software tool.
+SimPhoNy is an ontology-based open-source Python framework that promotes and enables interoperability between any 3rd-party software tool.
 Here you can learn more about it.

 ```eval_rst